Sam Goldwasser's Xenon Strobe/Flash Stuff, RECENT OFFICIAL VERSION at the upenn.edu site of his. V. 2.70a as of 12/1/2013.

-Making a flashtube brilliantly glow continuously or appear to do so - why this usually does not work. (new document 4/25/99 updated very slightly 3/23/2009)
+Making a flashtube brilliantly glow continuously or appear to do so - and why this usually does not work. (updated slightly 3/23/2009)

 Those xenon automotive headlight bulbs - here's some info.
 For one thing, these are metal halide lamps more than they are xenon lamps. (new file 2/15/2000)

 Xenon lamps that are actually incandescent such as some flashlight bulbs and some car headlight bulbs.
 NEW FILE 10/4/2000, slight update 10/5/2000.

 The Mini FAQ, with my answers to the questions I get the most.

 EG&G, which had the Electro-Optics Division (primarily linear quartz flashlamps suitable for laser pumping and the like) and the Heimann Division (more ordinary flashtubes) is now Excelitas.

 Please note that last time I checked (1997) the Heimann division caters to

 industrial customers.
 Minimum order of any product priced near or below US$ 30